furqanshahid85-python/python-monerepo/README.md

 # python-monerepo
-A python project repo in a monorepo codebase architecture
+A python project repo in a monorepo codebase architecture and management with pants and earthly.